msimov02/b4a-libraries/MPAndroidChart/README.md

 ![MPBarChart](https://i.imgur.com/Bl0fd4Q.png)

 ## Usage
-1. Copy all the files from MPAndroidChartLibraries and paste them inside your B4A Additional Libraries folder.
+1. Copy all the files from MPAndroidChartAdditionalLibraries and paste them inside your B4A Additional Libraries folder.
 2. In your B4A Project navigate to the Libraries Manager and add the MPAndroidChart Library.